anchpop/wise_mans_haskell/book.md

     Cons :: a -> List a n -> List a ('Succ n)
 ```

 It takes an `a`, and a `List a n`, and returns a new `List a ('Succ n)`.
 Essentially it adds an extra `Succ` to the value which represents the length of our list!
-This means our lists start at length `Zero`, and then get a `Succ` added to them every time we grow the list by one element.
-This means we can use information about the length of our list in type signatures, like we do in `safeHead` and `safeTail`!
+This means our lists start at length `Zero` and then get a `Succ` added to them every time we grow the list by one element.
+This means we can use information about the length of our list in type signatures, as we do in `safeHead` and `safeTail`!

 `safeHead`'s type signature is `safeHead :: List a ('Succ n) -> a`.
 The `('Succ n)` will make it so it won't work if our list's `n` is `Zero`, but will work if it's `Succ Zero` or `Succ (Succ Zero)`.
 This is serving the same purpose as `NonZero` in the last example.